cjrace/gss-chart-colours/task_and_finish_proposal.md

 The proposed colour palette is based on the [GDS colours suggested for digital services](https://design-system.service.gov.uk/styles/colour/).
 These are used in the GOV.UK design scheme.
 This is an established and central set of colours for use across government for digital services.
 Minor alterations have been made to some colours to ensure that they meet the required level of contrast for adjacent colours.

 The example given suggests a series of five colours.
 These all have a 3:1 contrast ratio with a white background.
-It is deemed colourblind safe and it works in black and white.
+It is deemed colourblind safe and it works in grayscale.

 When considering contrast ratios between adjacent colours, some pairings in this example do have the required contrast ratio of at least 3:1.
 However, it has not be possible to develop a series where every colour has a contrast ratio of 3:1 with all other colours, while also being accessible for colour blindess.